 Southeast Asia with an Early Depiction of Northwestern Australia Based on Gerrit Frederikszoon de Witt's Discoveries in 1628

-Scarce decorative map of Southeast Asia, China, India, the Philippines and western Oceana, along with the newly discovered regions in the northern parts of Australia, based upon Blaeu's map of the same period.
+This is a scarce decorative map of Southeast Asia, China, India, the Philippines, and western Oceania.
+Perhaps the most interesting feature are the newly discovered regions of northern Australia.
+The map is based upon the Blaeus' map of the same period.

-In addition to the Australian Coastline, the map provides fine early detail throughout the map, although the land masses are considerably enlarged in scale, relative to their actual sizes, making for easy reading, but a definite skew in the amount of land relative to the neighboring seas.
+In addition to the Australian coastline, the map provides fine early detail throughout the map, although the landmasses are considerably enlarged in scale relative to their actual sizes.
+This makes for easy reading, but biases the interpretation and positioning of islands and other features on the map.

 When the Vyanen finally departed again on January 20, 1628, the monsoon season had set in, preventing her from taking the usual route through the Sunda Strait.
-Instead, the captain, Gerrit Frederikszoon de Witt, was ordered to set a course through the Strait of Balamboan.
-Strong head winds then drove the ship so far south that she ran aground in the vicinity of Barrow Island on the northwest coast of Australia.
-By offloading cargo de Witt succeeded in freeing the ship.
-He then followed the coast south-westwards as far as the Montebello Islands, Barrow Island and the coastal reefs to the south.
+Instead, the captain, Gerrit Frederikszoon de Witt, was ordered to set a course through the Strait of Balamban.
+Strong headwinds then drove the ship so far south that she ran aground in the vicinity of Barrow Island on the northwest coast of Australia.
+De Witt eventually succeeded in freeing the ship by offloading its cargo.
+He then followed the coast south-westwards as far as the Montebello Islands, Barrow Island, and the coastal reefs to the south.
 His sighting of the coast to the east of the Montebello Islands was a new discovery.

-Farther to the northwest, the Dutch discoveries along the North West Cape and the Gulf of Carpenteria are shown.
+Farther to the northwest of Australia the Dutch discoveries along the North West Cape and the Gulf of Carpenteria are shown.